TeeSocks2/teesocks2.github-io/arch_install.md

 ### Part 1.3 (Setting Up Your VM Before Startup)

+Select "Create a New Virtual Machine" and then select the option that says "Installer disk image file (iso)."
+From there, press browse, and find the location of the iso file you just installed on your laptop.
+From there press next.

+Select Linux as your Guest operating system.
+Select the version as "Other Linux 5.x kernel 64-bit" and then press next.
+On the next session, just change the name of your Virtual machine to "Arch Linux," and then move on to the next section by clicking the next button.

+Change the maximum disk size to be 20GB instead of 8 and make sure that the option to "Split virtual disk into multiple files" has been selected before clicking next to move on to the next section.

+Press the button that has "Customize Hardware" and then make sure you are in the "Hardware" section.
+Edit the memory for the virtual machine so that way it is at 2GB of memory, rather than 768MB.
+After that, press close and then, once you return back to the regular setup screen, press "Finish."

 ### Part 1.4 (Booting the Live Environment)

 Find the directory of the Arch Linux VM.